BeakrGo to website

 What is MCP?

 The Model Context Protocol is an open standard for connecting AI assistants to external data sources and tools.
-The Beakr MCP server exposes 16 tools that give your AI assistant direct access to your knowledge base.
+The Beakr MCP server exposes 25 tools that give your AI assistant direct access to your knowledge base, plus a system prompt that frames Beakr as your team's organizational memory and instructs the agent to propose captures when the conversation surfaces durable information.

 Get your API key

-You need a Beakr API key for the MCP server.
+You need a Beakr API key.
 Go to thebeakr.com > Settings > API Keys tab > Create API Key.
 The key starts with bk_live_ and is shown only once.

 {